-Breastfeeding becomes a priority when feeding an infant, but life needs to be lived.
-No one wants to be tied down at home, unable to meet friends for dinner or work late when needed.
-And instead of lugging around an unwieldy electric pump, you can grab your handy manual one.
-They’re not meant for everyday use, but are especially convenient when you’re on the go and need to express.
-Think of being on a long flight, or in the park with your kids.
-The best ones are small in size, but large in output.
+Breastfeeding becomes a priority when feeding an infant, but one’s life still needs to be lived.
+No one wants to be tied down at home, unable to meet friends for dinner or to work late when necessary.
+The answer is a portable breast pump: Instead of lugging around an unwieldy electric pump, you can grab your hand breast pump and be on your way, ready for whatever comes up.
+They’re not meant for everyday use, but they are incredibly convenient when you’re on the go and need to express — think of being on a long flight or in the park with your kids or stuck at the office.
+The best breast pumps are small in size, but large in output.

 See more: Best Sippy Cups

-You want a manual breast pump that’s easy to put together, comfortable to use, simple to clean and of course, holds on to your milk without wasting a drop.
+You want a manual breast pump that’s easy to put together, comfortable to use, simple to clean, and of course, that holds on to your milk without wasting a drop.
 Here are the top picks out there.

-The Freemie Equality manual breast pump lets you to pump your milk with your clothes on.
+The Freemie Equality manual breast pump lets you pump your milk with your clothes on.

 Pros: You don’t have to take your top off to pump, courtesy of this manual breast pump.
 It’s an easy pull-on compact pump that comes with its own collection cups.